Restore An Old Beetle

 ____________________________________________

-Lots of major changes were seen on 1967 Beetles.
+Several upgrades were seen on 1967 models.
 Engine displacement was enlarged to 1493cc for the U.S. market, and a new dual brake cylinder system was adopted.
 Other improvements included back-up lights, door lock buttons, and a 12-volt electrical system.
-Converting from 6-volts to 12-volts is relatively easy.
+Converting from 6-volts to 12-volts is a relatively easy upgrade.

 Up until 1967, all VW Beetles were manual shift.
 Beginning in 1967 in Europe, and 1968 in the United States, an optional semi-automatic transmission was offered.
-It was marketed as an Automatic Stick Shift, and was called the "AutoStick".
+It was marketed as an Automatic Stick Shift, commonly called the "AutoStick".

-1967 was the last year with a metal dash, later models have a plastic dash.
+1967 was the last year with a metal dashboard, all later models have a plastic dashboard.

 Although 1968 was the pinnacle year in terms of sales, many enthusiasts site 1969 as their favorite year Beetle.

-1971 and up Beetles were fitted with factory front disc brakes.
-Earlier models can be retro-fitted with an aftermarket front disc brake kit.
+1971 and up models were fitted with factory front disc brakes.
+Earlier models are often retro-fitted with an aftermarket front disc brake kit.

-Beetle convertibles were produced from 1953 to 1979.
-Since they are always more desirable, any year rag top is worth your time.
-The factory-fitted tops were pretty good, and featured a glass rear window.
+Volkswagen Beetle convertibles were produced from 1953 to 1979.
+All year ragtops are highly desirable.
+The original factory-fitted tops featured a glass rear window.

 Beetle vs Super Beetle

-More power was provided by a 1600cc engine with dual port cylinder heads.
-In addition, there was a new padded instrument panel.
+More power was provided by a 1600cc engine with dual-port cylinder heads.
+There was also a new padded instrument panel.

 Early Super Beetles had the same windshields as the standard Beetles did.
 Around 1972/1973, Super Beetles were fitted with a bigger, curved windshield.